gor181/new-course-demo-goran/chapter1.md

 ```

 changed testa
 This is the assignment text.
-It shouald help provide students with the background information needed.
+It shouald help proaaavide students with the background information needed.
-The instructions that follow should be ina bullet point form with clear guidance for what is expected.
+The instructiaaaaons that follow should be ina bullet point form with clear guidance for what is expected.

 `@instructions`
 - Instruction 1